kuanfufeng/personal_web/_pages/bio.md

 #### 2022 The 5th Taiwan Earthquake Center (TEC) Annual Meeting (Yilan, Taiwan)
 A Noise-Based Monitoring System of Crustal Seismic Velocity Changes in Taiwan.
 (Oral)
 #### 2019 American Geophysical Union (San Fransisco, CA, US)
 Detection of a precursory phase of the 2018 magma eruption in the Lower East Rift Zone of Kilauea volcano, Hawaii.
+(Oral)
 <br />